HappyFrowl/documentation/Linux/SystemAdministration.md

     * `status`, `start`, `stop`, `restart`, `enable`, `disable` - speak for themselves.
 All used in conjunction with a service or unit
     * `set-default`         - set the default boot target for the system to use on boot, e.g. when you want to change the root password
     * `mask`/ `unmask`      - prevent/ enable the provided unit file from being enabled or activated
+    * `list-units`          - Show all loaded and *active* services, sockets, targets, mounts, and devices
-    * `list-unit-files`     - Showing all the unit files used on the system and their status
+    * `list-unit-files`     - Showing all the unit files used on the system and their status.
+Unlike `list-units` this outputs all installed units, active or not

+  * **Unit file statuses**
+    * `systemctl list-unit-files` outputs a state for each unit
+    * These are also shown when checking the unit with `systemctl status <unit>`
+    * The possible states are:
+      * bad       - Some kind of problem within systemd; usually a bad unit file
+      * disabled  - Present, but not configured to start autonomously
+      * enabled   - Installed and runnable; will start automatically
+      * indirect  - Disabled, but has peers in *Also* clauses that may be enabled
+      * linked    - Unit file available through a symlink
+      * masked    - Banished from the systemd world from a logical perspective
+      * static    - Depended upon by another unit; has no install requirements

 ### **Targets**
 * A target is group of services